yapily/developer-resources/README.md

-**[Visit the developer resource wiki](https://github.com/yapily/developer-resources/wiki)** for information and links to documentation, API configuration guides and tools to help you get connected to banks.
+**[Visit the Knowledge Base](https://kb.yapily.com)** for information and links to documentation, API configuration guides and tools to help you get connected to banks.